 The origins of BLACK AUGUST

 They took Judge Harold Haley, the D.A., and three jury members hostage.
 During their escape Jonathan and his accomplices were killed, but not before they were able to kill Judge Haley.
-Due to the weapons belonging to Angela Davis, she was fired from her post as a professor at UCLA and soon landed her on the FBI Most Wanted list.
+Due to the weapons belonging to Angela Davis, she was fired from her post as a professor at UCLA and soon landed on the FBI Most Wanted list.
 She was charged with conspiracy, kidnapping, and murder.
 Davis was later acquitted.
-Before this, Angela became a huge supporter of George Jackson, in fact, they began to date while Jackson was still imprisoned and considered each other husband and wife.
+Before this, Angela became a massive supporter of George Jackson; in fact, they began to date while Jackson was still imprisoned and considered each other husband and wife.
 Jonathan served as Angela’s bodyguard and may be the reason why the guns used in the siege of the courthouse were registered under her name.
-In 1971, a year after the death of his brother, George and six others engaged in an escape from San Quentin taking a guard hostage and ordering him to open all the cells.
-George and others overpowered the remaining prison guards.
-During their escape leaving out of the prison, George Jackson was shot to death from a tower guard.
+In 1971, a year after the death of his brother, George and six others engaged in an escape from San Quentin, taking a guard hostage and ordering him to open all the cells.
+George and others overpowered the remaining correctional officers.
+During their flight leaving out of the prison, George Jackson was shot to death by a tower guard.

 The observation of Black August began when prisoners started wearing black armbands in solidarity after learning about the life of George Jackson, the Soledad Brothers, events in the Marin County incident, and all who had been unjustly incarcerated or killed in prison.
 They also began fasting for the entire month between sun up and sundown to recognize the sacrifice of the fallen BGF and Black Panther Party members.

-Black August has since been adopted by the Black activist community to honor and stand in solidarity with all Black political prisoners, those that we’ve lost to racial violence, systematic racism, and extrajudicial murders.
-The purpose is for Black people to peacefully come together to educate ourselves about our history and to work together to achieve true freedom from oppression.
-The principles of Black August also insist that we buy from and support Black businesses during the entire month.
+The Black activist community has since adopted black August to honor and stand in solidarity with all Black political prisoners, those we’ve lost to racial violence, systematic racism, and extrajudicial murders.
+The purpose is for Black people to peacefully come together to educate themselves about our history and to work together to achieve true freedom from oppression.
+The principles of Black August also insist that we buy from and support Black businesses throughout the month.